**Update 7th November 2020:

 2. Please stay in your vehicle (if arriving by vehicle) or in the front garden area (if arriving on foot) until I indicate otherwise.

-3. Please ensure that you have your face mask and face protective shield on (see below for further details) if you have not done so yet.
+3. Please ensure that you have your face mask on (see below for further details) if you have not done so yet.

 4. I will indicate whether tuition is to be in the garden or conservatory.
 I will then indicate in person for you to follow me down the side of the house.
 Please ensure you keep at least 2 metres away from me.

 5. You then enter the house via the conservatory to the rear of our property and go through to the downstairs toilet to wash your hands thoroughly.
 (On your first visit I will show you where to go, whilst maintaining a 2 metre distance).

 6. You then go back into the garden (if tuition is taking place there) or back into the conservatory (if tuition is taking place there).

 * I will maintain a social distance of 2 metres or more at all times and remind customers to keep a social distance of at least 2 metres from all other people at all times.*